How to create a repair ticket with a practical intake checklist

 What to add if you want fewer handoff errors

-When shops want even cleaner intake, they usually pair this process with the free repair ticket template guide and the repair ticket workflow guide.
-One page gives the form structure, and the other explains how that ticket moves through the queue.
+When shops want even cleaner intake, they usually pair this checklist with the free repair intake form and repair ticket template and the repair ticket workflow guide.
+One page gives the field structure, and the other explains how that ticket moves through the queue.

 Fields that belong on every repair ticket